taoyuphy/starter-hugo-research-group/content/authors/xujin_ma/_index.md

 user_groups:
 - Grad Students
 ---
 Xujin Ma (马徐进) is a graduate student in the School of Physics at Huazhong University of Science and Technology (Wuhan, China).
-He focuses on interesting theoretical problems among unconventional superconductivity and quantum transport in low-dimensional electronics.
+He focuses on interesting theoretical problems among spin transport in magnetic materials and quantum transport in low-dimensional electronic.